28 June 2022 | NewsCOVID-19 vaccine booster dose protects against Omicron severe disease, study confirmsRead the full article

 PhD, MBBS, FRACP

 Margie is a paediatrician who works to improve vaccine uptake.
-She is the Chair of the Collaboration on Social Science and Immunisation (COSSI) group.
+She is the Chair of the Collaboration on Social Science in Immunisation group (COSSI).
 Margie is part of the COVID-19 vaccine safety, confidence and evaluation working group of the Australian Technical Advisory Group on Immunisation (ATAGI) and the steering committee of the Australian Regional Immunisation Alliance (ARIA).

 PhD, MD, MPH, MHM